-Achieving Comprehensive Healthcare IT Privacy and Security
+Achieving Healthcare Information IT Privacy and Security

 Author: Jared Rhoads

-Privacy and security are mission-critical issues to healthcare IT, especially now that the proposed changes to HIPAA are about to be finalized and now that organizations must attest to having completed a comprehensive HIPPA risk assessment in order to achieve meaningful use.
+Information privacy and security are mission-critical issues to healthcare IT, especially now that the proposed changes to HIPAA are about to be finalized and now that organizations must attest to having completed a comprehensive HIPPA risk assessment in order to achieve meaningful use.
 There are many new and changing rules to comply with, but fortunately much of what is contained in the rules should be part of an organization’s health care privacy and security strategy anyway.

 The Global Institute for Emerging Healthcare Practices is the applied research arm of CSC’s Healthcare Group.